sahibpreetsingh12/sahibpreetsingh12.github.io/chatbot/README.md

 The API will be available at: `http://localhost:8000`

-**Note**: Without a Groq API key, the chatbot will fall back to template-based responses.
-For dynamic, intelligent responses powered by Llama-3.3-70B, configure the Groq API key.
+**Note**: A Groq API key is required for the chatbot to work.
+Without it, the chatbot will return error messages.

 ## API Endpoints

 - `GET /` - Health check
 - `GET /health` - Detailed health status
 - `POST /chat` - Main chat endpoint
-- `GET /resume/summary` - Resume summary
-- `GET /chat/suggestions` - Suggested questions

 ## Example Usage